Dutch National Ballet

 Duurvoort extensively studied various dance styles throughout her time at HNB and started researching ways to mix different dance styles together, especially urban and academic style.
 In her first piece of choreography, Meanwhile on the other side… she incorporated a breakdancer, a street dancer, and a pop & locker.
 The piece was presented in the workshop program of HNB.
 Duurvoort says she chose the title because it struck her that there was always a lot of attention for (new) work of well-known companies such as HNB, both from the theater audience and from the established dance circuit itself, while the real innovation in dance, as far as she could see, took place right before us.
 Afterwards, Duurvoort was asked by the renowned youth theater dance company ISH to come to work as co-artistic director and choreographer alongside Marco Gerris, where she stayed for two and a half years.
 She decided in 2007 to continue as an independent choreographer.
 In the same year, Duurvoort received the “Award of the Dutch Dance Days” as the most talented choreographer.
 Since then she has made work for various companies, production houses, and academies.

-Since 2010, she produces her work with her own foundation Monique Duurvoort Dance (MDDance).
+Since 2010, she has produced work with her own foundation Monique Duurvoort Dance (MDDance).

-Little segment from (W)EDGE Zakharef in Motion 2011 – Monique Duurvoort & Gregory Shaggy Albertzoon, Youtube
+Little segment from (W)EDGE Zakharef in Motion 2011 – Monique Duurvoort & Gregory Shaggy Albertzoon

 Monique Duurvoort | MDDance – These Remaining Thoughts

 Interview Monique Duurvoort